azizfcb/linkedin-oauth-helper/README.md

 If you found this repository useful, please consider giving it a star ⭐ on GitHub.
 This helps to promote the project and show your support.

 ## How it works
-The script check if there's a valid access token in local json file.
+The script check if there's a valid access token in a local json file.
 If it exists, it uses it to do an API call to get the corresponding user ID.
-If the API call is successful, it prints bot: the user access token & ID &.
+If the API call is successful, it prints both: the user access token & ID &.
 If it fails, it starts the OAuth process by executing the following steps:
 - It builds the authorization url
 - It launches the default user's browser and redirect it to the previously built authorization url to handle the authorization process.
 - The user will have to log in &/or proceed by allowing access.
 - Once user proceeds, the script will handle the callback where authorization code is sent (using a minimalist express server).
-- Once the script gets the authorization code, it uses it to do an 2 API requests: get an access token and the corresponding user ID.
+- Once the script gets the authorization code, it uses it to do 2 API requests: get an access token and the corresponding user ID.
 Once finished, it saves the access token to a local file, and prints the result to the browser & the console.

 ## Requirements